 Overactivity of the thyroid gland

-In a case of hypothyroidism if you want to consume spirulina at the beginning you should consult with a doctor.
+In the case of hypothyroidism if you want to consume spirulina at the beginning you should consult a doctor.
 Although the alga spirulina contains a minimal amount of iodine, it can influence the thyroid gland.
-It is that recommended that people with hypothyroidism always consume minimal doses, and go up week by week.
+It is recommended that people with hypothyroidism always consume minimal doses, and go up week by week.
 Spirulina is generally contraindicated (should not be used in the case in question) for hyperthyroidism.

-Other cases to consult a doctor
+In other cases consult a doctor